basedCRM/NFT-Minting-Dapp/README.md

 This style of minter is one where someone calls a Mint() and the next json file in sequence gets attached to that NFT.
 There are a max number of NFTs that can be minted in the set.
 There is a mint price which is set both in the contract, and also in the mainmint.js component.
-There is a max number of mints which can be called by one wallet.
+There is a max number of mints which can be called by one transaction.

 These are all set in the contract.